 God made a promise to both Abraham and Isaac and He continued to honor it.
 God's promises are not based on our performance or ability, they are guaranteed by God's power and goodness.
 Both father and son failed in the same way.
 God continued to keep His promise to them anyway.
 The key is to never stop trusting that God will provide and save you and that trust will become evident in your life as you grow in faith and obedience.

-- How was the writer of Genesis able to describe Abraham's life as, "an old man and satisfied with life" or "full of years" (Genesis 25:7) and how can we achieve that in our lives?
+- How was the writer of Genesis able to describe Abraham's life as, "an old man and satisfied with life" or "full of years" (Genesis 25:7) and how can we achieve this in our lives?

 - Which phase or event in Abraham's life stands out most to you as one you can identify with or learn the most from?

 - Discuss how Isaac, praying for his wife to conceive, demonstrates faith and how this differs from Sarah's plan to resolve her inability to conceive.

 - Why would God choose Jacob to inherit the birthright of Isaac rather than Esau, the first born?